Malankore/malankore.github.io/_posts/2017-09-20-ruckus-wifi-deployment.md

 tags: Wireless
 ---

-This job at a set of schools, deploying new Ruckus R710 AP's, as well as a SmartZone 100 Wireless controller.
+This job was at a set of schools deploying new Ruckus R710 AP's, as well as a SmartZone 100 Wireless controller.
 These were replacing the old Meru wireless and wireless controllers.
 Setup was straightforward once I discovered a wrong Gateway IP.